akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her father was never the same after that; he changed.

-The sword that had carved through shield walls hung, still above the hearth, but now it seemed like someone else's memory.
-The man who had led men now sat by the fire with his staghound, watching his daughter run the manor without being asked.
+Above the hearth, the sword that had carved through shield walls hung, but now it seemed like someone else's memory.
+The man whom had led hundreds, now sat by the fire with his staghound, watching his daughter run the manor without being asked.

-The bounce never came back to his step.
-Not really.
+The familiar bounce in his step seemed lost, never to return.

 Beatrice learned to watch for the signs—the way he'd pause at the door, the way his hand would go to his chest after climbing the slope from the village.
 She didn't say anything.
 What was there to say?